 We have over 20 years experience in serving many industries both domestic and international.
 We cross-train our employees in all phases of production.
 Because of this knowledge and expertise, along with our order tracking software, we are equipped to assist you with any questions or modifications concerning your parts any stage in the production process.

 AME Parts Now

 Our photochemical etching services would not be complete without a fast turnaround.
 With AME PARTS NOW, we can often produce prototype parts in as little as 24 hours when expedited services are required.
 We understand that sometimes projects require tight deadlines, and therefore have processes in place to accommodate urgent orders.

 Secondary Services Available

-We offer secondary services for your convenience and to save you time.
+As part of our photochemical etching services, we offer secondary services for your convenience and to save you time.
 Our vendors have the highest-quality compliance standards in the business.
 Because of our long-standing partnerships, they provide quick turnaround services to reduce lead time.

 Tin – (bright and matte): Electro-tin plating is corrosion-resistant and conducive to solderability.

 Nickel – Nickel plating is magnetic and resistant to heat, corrosion, and wear of the underlying base metal.

 Gold – Its use in electronic products can increase conductivity and prevent corrosion.

 Silver – With high electrical and thermal conductivity it is often substituted for gold to keep costs low and to decrease corrosion and increase strength.
 Options include a bright or matte finish.